-CATSync allows you to control public WebSDR receivers with your real rig connected via CAT control to your computer.
-It supports the classical WebSDR as well as Kiwi SDR interfaces:
+CATSync allows you to synchronize public WebSDR receivers with your real rig connected via CAT control to your computer.
+It supports the classical WebSDR, Kiwi SDR as well as Open Web RX:

-- Control any public WebSDR server by means of your real RIG…
+Control any public WebSDR server by means of your real RIG…

-- Supports a wide number of RIG’s (it uses the popular OmniRig engine)
+Supports a wide number of RIG’s (it uses the popular OmniRig engine)

-- Tune the VFO of your radio and see the web SDR follow in realtime !
+Tune the VFO of your radio and see the web SDR follow in realtime !

-- Can be interfaced with popular logging software using OminRig or via VSPE port splitter
+Can be interfaced with popular logging software using OminRig or via VSPE port splitter.

 This software can help you to bring you back into ham radio when you are suffering from local temporary or permanent high noise levels in an urban QTH location.

 You can download a functional Demo from these links:

 Important Note: When installing this software you may get a warning by your Windows Security System saying that this application is from an “Unknown Publisher” and therefore recommends not to install it, as it may be a malicious program.

 Note: If my demo app crashes on startup, please install Microsoft Visual C++ 2013 x86 redistributable runtime files (see system requirements below) Make sure it’s really x86 and not x64 (even on 64bit Windows systems !!!).